-As I was sitting with Jim Caldwell, Head Coach of the Indianapolis Colts, in his office, he shared with me how he wrote many letters to his daughter in college, but she never said anything to him about it when they spoke on the phone or when they saw each other.
+Detroit Lions head coach Jim Caldwell has shared with me about how he wrote many letters to his daughter in college, but she never said anything to him about it when they spoke on the phone or when they saw each other.
 He wondered if she ever even read them.
-Then, one day when Jim was visiting her in her dorm room, he saw all of the letters he had written her opened and proudly posted on her bulletin board!
+One day when Jim was visiting her in her dorm room, he saw all of the letters he had written to her opened and proudly posted on her bulletin board!

-Your children may not express their enthusiasm about your notes or even acknowledge getting them, but know that your notes to them will impact their lives and always be remembered.
-Over the years, I’ve made it a practice to write notes to each of my children.
-I’d like to share the kinds of notes I’ve written and then show you how you can write those notes to your children as well.
-If you don’t feel like you’re the writing type, or don’t know what to say, I’m going to try to give you some ideas and specific things you can say in your notes.
+Your children may not express their enthusiasm about your notes or even acknowledge getting them, but know that writing notes to them will impact their lives and always be remembered.
+Over the years, I’ve made it a practice to write a note to each of my children.
+I’d like to share the kinds of notes I’ve written, and then show you how you can write those notes to your children as well.
+If you don’t feel like you’re the writing type or don’t know what to say, I’m going to try to give you some ideas and specific things you can say in your notes.
 Some of these notes you’ll write one time; others will be notes you’ll want to write on an ongoing basis when you can.

 Every parent makes mistakes in child-rearing.
 And every parent should ask their child to forgive them for those mistakes.
 Sometimes a verbal, “I was wrong, would you please forgive me?” is appropriate.
 Other times, a written letter to your child is the way to go.
 Write to Right a Wrong.

 There is something inside every child that makes that child crave a good word from his or her parents.
 When we bless our child, we are placing our “seal of approval” upon them and giving them power to prosper in many areas of life, including marriage, children, finances, health and career.
 In addition to writing a note of blessing, you can also have a blessing ceremony.

 I hope these ideas will help you get started on writing notes to your children.
 If you have any creative ideas that you have used with your children, I’d love to hear them!